RxTxResearch/rxtxresearch.github.io/docs/index.md

 > RxTx Research is advancing open-source scientific software for biochemical and pharmaceutical applications.

+!!! success
+    RxTx Research completed its mission in 2022.

+    * If you are looking for business development services, please check out [BioRX Partners](https://www.biorxpartners.com/).
+    * If you are looking for scientific software consulting services, please check out [Miletic](https://www.miletic.net/).

+    This page will be kept as-is for historical purposes.

 ## Motivation

 RxTx Research wants to use the latest computational biochemical and biophysical scientific findings to develop the next-generation open-source scientific software for academic and industrial usage.